Soy Khan Market Review, 58, Middle Lane, Khan Market, New Delhi

 Television Screening: Yes

 Outdoor Seating: Yes!
-Have a lovely terrance with flowing mist
+Have a lovely terrace with flowing mist

 Smoking Allowed: Yes!
 Outdoors